You hear it at almost every job interview — “Tell me about yourself”

 Stay away from listing broad skill sets.
 Employers want to hear the juicy stuff.
 Let them hear specific results that came from your skill sets.

-For example, if you are a web developer, your response might sound something like this: “I’m a web developer with over 8 years in the business, 250 websites and apps built to date, and a track record of doing X resulting in increased revenue of $1 million this quarter alone.”
+For example, if you’re a web developer, your response might go something like: “I’m a web developer with over 8 years in the business, 250 websites and apps built to date.
+I have a track record of doing X resulting in increased revenue of $1 million this quarter alone.”

 This post may help: Top Programming Languages to Get a Job in Toronto in 2017